History revealed of Assistant Master, 1928-45, and Second Master, 1945-60

-Thomas Smith Wright was born in Dunbartonshire, Scotland on 9th May 1878.
-He grew up in Yorkshire where he was educated at Carlton High School, Bradford.
+Thomas Wright was born in Yorkshire where he was educated at Carlton High School, Bradford.
 Attending St Catharine’s College, Cambridge, he earned a first class honours degree in the French section of the modern language Tripos.
-Following this, Thomas spent three years working at Loughborough Grammar School before he moved to Stamford School in 1928.
+Thomas spent three years working at Loughborough Grammar School before he moved to Stamford School in 1928.

-In 1933, Thomas was ordained and became Curate at St George’s, Stamford.
+In 1933, Thomas was ordained and became Curate of St George’s, Stamford.
 Nine years later, he was appointed Rector of Little Casterton.
-At Stamford School, Thomas served as housemaster for School House, and was head of the modern language department – teaching the whole Senior School.
+At Stamford School, Thomas served as housemaster for School House, and was head of the modern languages department – teaching the whole Senior School.

-After the Second World War, he was appointed the Second Master.
+After the Second World War, Thomas was appointed the Second Master.

-Despite his age, and learning from his doctors that he had a weak heart, Thomas had no intention of retiring from his job.
-He maintained his role at the School until his death on 5th September 1960 at the age of 82.
+Despite learning from his doctors that he had a weak heart, Thomas had no intention of retiring from his job.
+He maintained his role at the School until his death on 5 September 1960 at the age of 58.
 He left behind a widow and a daughter.